KCR Current QCA Corporate Governance

 Evaluate Board performance based on clear and relevant objectives, seeking continual improvement

 Current membership of the Board is as follows:

-The primary tasks of the chief executive, Dominic White, have been to grow the Company's asset base and revenue through the delivery of additional assets to the portfolio.
-This has included developing capital and asset partnerships and finding ways to raise capital in an uncertain equity market.
+The primary tasks of the chief executive, Dominic White, have been and will continue to be to grow the Company's asset base and revenue through the delivery of additional assets to the portfolio.
+This has included developing capital and asset partnerships and finding ways to raise appropriately priced and structured debt finance to support transactions and equity capital in an uncertain equity market.
 He is a key point of contact for the capital markets.

 The primary task of the Chairman, Michael Davies, has been to ensure that the Board has performed its role correctly, that governance is adhered to, and that the Company works towards delivering value to shareholders in accordance with the Company's strategy.
 He is also a point of contact with many of the Company's shareholders and professional advisers.

 Succession planning remains an important issue for the Board, and in particular the chairman.

 Promote a corporate culture that is based on ethical values and behaviours

 The Board strives to promote a corporate culture based on sound ethical values and behaviours.

 The Company has adopted a code for directors' and employees' dealings in securities, which is appropriate for a company whose securities are traded on AIM.
 The code is in accordance with the requirements of the Market Abuse Regulation that came into effect in 2016.